 I’ve had many clients who’ve heard from a recruiter about a position that was completely wrong for them.
 I once had a senior sales executive get a call from a recruiter for a forklift operator position.
 While I’m not sure how this happens with some recruiters, it does happen.

 Sometimes you’ll hear about a job and it’s just not a great fit or the timing is bad to be searching for something new.
 Regardless of the reason why you want to say “pass”, you should consider keeping a relationship with a recruiter, because even if you don’t need them, someone in your network might.

 Thank you for considering me for this position.
 At this time I am not interested in this role, but I’ll be sure to pass this along to anyone in my network that may be interested.
 I wish you great luck in your search.

-How to respond if you’re not interested (but want to leave the door open)
+How to respond to a recruiter if you’re not interested (but want to leave the door open)

 If the position was not the right fit for you, but you’re looking for another opportunity or just want to keep the door open, it’s important to be clear with the recruiter.

 In your response, let the recruiter know what you're looking for and how you’d like to proceed.